bolt/docs/docs/configuration/routing.md

   - `http://example.org/pages`
   - `http://example.org/page/lorem-ipsum-dolor`

-## routing.yml
+## routing.yaml

 Below you will find a complete description of the route definition in the YAML file.

-The easiest way to add your own is to follow the examples defined in the distributed `routing.yml.dist` file.
+The easiest way to add your own is to follow the examples defined in the distributed `routing.yaml` file.
 The order of the routes is important because it is a first-come first-serve architecture.
-So if you add your own ContentType routes it will probably need to be defined before the general **contentlink** route.
+So if you add your own ContentType routes, they will probably need to be defined before the general **contentlink** route.
 Some routing examples are listed below.

 ### Make old `.html` pages work